kennychou0529/vdb-web/readme.md

         while (recv_camera()) {
             // ... do your work

-            vdb_begin();
+            if (vdb_begin()) { // can we draw stuff?
                 // visualize output
                 vdb_end();
             }
         }
+    }

-The browser would then receive the visualizations as they arrive, the rate of which is determined by how fast you call begin/end. vdb_begin will return false (0) if the network thread is already busy sending data, so you can use that to optimize your program if you are doing some complicated work inside the begin/end block.
+The browser would then receive the visualizations as they arrive, the rate of which is determined by how fast you call begin/end.

 ## Developing